 Like ample description, the visuals should portray the innovation from different perspectives.
 For example the block diagram shown below is from a patent on “Techniques in Transit Advertising” (We have used the same patent as a reference throughout the post for easier understanding :)).
 The patent has 26 figures – a sign of high-quality patent application.

-A citation is a reference to prior art that is considered relevant to a current patent application.
+A citation is a reference to prior art that’s relevant to a current patent application.

 There are two different types of citations